yangoliver/mytools/README.md

 * cpu - the tools related to cpu and kernel scheduling

+* debug - the tools related to debug OS issues

 * github - the tools related to github management

 * interrupt - the tools related to interrupts

+* test - the tools or profiles related to Linux test

 * usb - the tools related to usb

-* test - the tools or profiles related to Linux test